Who's Your Daddy?

 The Childhelp organization was founded in 1959 by Sara O'Meara and Yvonne Federson.
 The organization's focus is on child abuse prevention and treatment.

 Every year more than 3 million reports of child abuse are made in the United States.
 It’s a terrible epidemic that we organizations like Childhelp are dedicated to putting an end to.
-In order to end child abuse, increasing awareness of the issue itself is key.
+To end child abuse, increasing awareness of the issue itself is key.

-We hope you enjoyed Simply Amazing Living's “My father Rejected Me” post.
+We hope you loved Simply Amazing Living's “Who's Your Daddy” post.